NPC: Neural Point Characters from Video: Method

 \subsection{Skeleton and Point Representation.}

-\parag{Pose and shape initialization.} Each frame $\mI_t$ of the input video is processed with an off-the-shelf pose estimator followed by refinement with A-NeRF~\cite{su2021anerf} or if available, multi-view triangulation.
+\parag{Pose and shape initialization.} Each frame $\mI_t$ of the input video is processed with an off-the-shelf pose estimator\footnote{We follow recent template-free human NeRFs~\cite{li2022tava,su2022danbo} in using SMPL-based pose estimators to acquire joint angle rotations, but other pose estimators would work equivalently.} followed by refinement with A-NeRF~\cite{su2021anerf} or if available, multi-view triangulation.
 The resulting pose $\theta_t = \{\mR_{t,0},\cdots,\mR_{t,J-1}\}\in\R^{J\times3}$, the joint angle rotations of a pre-defined skeleton with $J$ joints, is then used as input to train the existing neural body model DANBO~\cite{su2022danbo}.
 This body model is set to a T-pose, and the iso-surface of the underlying implicit model is extracted with marching cubes.
-Note that train DANBO with a much-reduced number of ray samples and small number (10k) of iterations, which corresponds to $\sim$2.5\% of the full training set; this process runs under 30 mins on a single NVIDIA RTX 3080 GPU.
+Note that we train DANBO with a much-reduced number of ray samples and small number (10k) of iterations, which corresponds to $\sim$2.5\% of the full training set; this process runs under 30 mins on a single NVIDIA RTX 3080 GPU.

 \parag{Part-wise point cloud sampling.} We obtain the location of the sparse surface points $\vp$ by farthest point sampling on the isosurface until we obtain 200 points $\{\vp_{i,j}\}_{i=1}^{200}$ for every body part $j$ of the skeleton.
 We drop the part subscript for simplicity when the part assignment is irrelevant.
 As demonstrated in Figure~\ref{fig:overview}, the resulting point cloud is a very coarse approximation of the underlying geometry.
 In what follows, we describe our main contributions, which allow learning high-quality details on top of this rough estimate, without strict assumptions on a clean surface imposed by existing model-based approaches, and with sharper details and better texture consistency compared to DANBO and other surface-free models.